adikanta321/Django-Job-Portal-Project-Auth-CRUD/README.md

 ## ✨ Features

-- ✅ Email-based user authentication (custom login)
+- ✅ Email-Based Authentication

+ Secure and intuitive login system using email credentials, replacing Django's default username-based authentication.

-- 🔐 Secure password reset via Google SMTP
+- 🔐 Password Reset via Google SMTP

+ Robust password recovery flow using Django’s token system with Gmail’s SMTP server via smtplib and Google App Passwords.

-- 📄 Job listing and detailed job view
+- 📄 Dynamic Job Listings with Detailed Views

+ Job data is dynamically fetched from a MySQL database and rendered using Django’s ORM and templating engine.

-- ⚡ One-click job application for logged-in users
+- ⚡ One-Click Job Applications

-- 🧾 View & manage applied jobs via dashboard
+-- Authenticated users can apply to jobs instantly, with their application data stored in relational tables without redundant forms.

+- 🧾 User Dashboard for Applications

+-- A personalized dashboard shows the list of jobs each user has applied for — powered by optimized database queries.

-- 🗑️ Option to delete applied jobs
+- 🗑️ Delete Applied Jobs

-- 🛠️ Admin-side job CRUD (create, read, update, delete)
+-- Users have the option to remove applications with confirmation prompts and backend integrity checks.

+- 🛠️ Admin-Side Full Job Management (CRUD)

+-- Admins can create, update, and delete job listings using Django Admin, with clean model registration and validation.

-- 🖼️ Profile image displayed in navbar
+- 🖼️ Profile Picture Display in Navbar

+-- Users can upload a profile picture stored in Django’s media folder, automatically rendered in the site’s top navigation.

+- 📦 Database Architecture (MySQL)

+-- All user data, job posts, applications, and media files are securely stored using a normalized MySQL schema with Django’s ORM handling complex relations.

-- 💬 Flash messages & alerts for clean UX
+- 💬 Interactive Flash Messages

+-- All actions such as login, apply, update, and delete show appropriate success/error messages using Django’s messages framework.

+- 📱 Responsive Frontend (Bootstrap 5)

-- 📱 Responsive, mobile-friendly UI using Bootstrap 5
+-- Clean, modern, and mobile-first UI design using Bootstrap 5 for cross-device compatibility and a professional experience.

 ---